CalvinLoke/bad-apple/README.md

 (Almost) re-written as the previous code was getting to messy to work with.
 Functions from previous versions are still used though.

 Will be renamed to v3 once I improve asset generation times with better threading code.
 However, "v4" is currently the most frame-accurate version thanks to the `fpstimer` library.
 And subsequent changes are only for smaller performance optimizations.

+5) touhou_bad_apple_v4-5.py

+Once again my dumb naming schemes kick in again.
+After some toying around, I decided to scrap the .txt file generation and skip right storing ASCII within memory.
+While this means that 10 or 20 seconds is required for ASCII generation, it eliminates drive IO bottleneck.
+Also frees up a lot of storage space on host system.
+Overall probably the best one yet?

+6) touhou_bad_apple_v5.py

+Honestly I should not even get a job at file versioning.
+This version essentially allows the user to ASCII-fy any video provided that they have the video file in the root directory.

 # Functions